-Answer: Angel Funds are a subcategory of Category I AIFs - specifically Venture Capital Funds.
+Answer: Angel Funds are a sub-category of Category I AIFs - specifically Venture Capital Funds.
 They are designed to support the crucial role of angel investors in the startup ecosystem.
 Angel funds have distinct features like a minimum ticket size of INR 25 lakhs and a minimum fund size of INR 5 crores.

-6. How does one register an AIF with SEBI if set up as Trust?
+6. How does one register an AIF with SEBI?